777arc/PySDR/content/doa.rst

  f_tone = 0.02e6
  tx = np.exp(2j * np.pi * f_tone * t)

 Now let's simulate an array consisting of three omnidirectional antennas in a line, with 1/2 wavelength between adjacent ones (a.k.a. "half-wavelength spacing").
 We will simulate the transmitter's signal arriving at this array at a certain angle, theta.
-Understanding the Steering Vector :code:`a` below is why we went through all that math above.
+Understanding the Steering Vector :code:`s` below is why we went through all that math above.

 .. code-block:: python